Car Shop—Truth in Repairs

 Steps for Resolving Disputes

-- If an owner disputes a repair or pricing practice, he or she should attempt to settle the problem with the shop manager or owner.
+- If an owner disputes a repair or pricing practice, he or she should first attempt to settle the problem with the shop manager or owner.
 Some businesses have special programs or practices for handling disputes.

 - If an owner is unable to resolve the dispute with the repair shop directly, he or she may want to file a complaint with the Minnesota Attorney General’s Office.